faizmokhtar/faizmokhtar.com/content/posts/change-branch-name.md

 git branch -m new-branch-name
 ```

-If you want to change the name of different local branch
+If you want to change the name of a different local branch

 ```
 git branch -m old-branch new-branch-name